PhD Programme in Environmental and Evolutionary BiologyDottorato in Biologia Ambientale ed Evoluzionistica

 (Curriculum coordinator: Prof. Giorgio Manzi)

-The Anthropology Curriculum is concerned with the natural history of the human species, with a focus on the aspects regarding our origins and biological evolution, as seen in the context of the variability of the order Primates and interaction with human cultures and environmental factors.
+The Curriculum is concerned with the natural history of the human species, with a focus on the aspects regarding our origin and biological evolution, as seen in the context of the variability of the order Primates and interaction with human cultures and environmental factors.